AngieMurphy/AngieMurphy.github.io/_posts/2016-10-9-OOP: Week Seven.md

 ## What did you do this past week?
 This past week was tough!
 This week we discussed defining begin() and end() inside of Range, nested classes, and pointers declared with const.
 We also had an exam this week!
-There were two questions that I personally was disappointed in in how I answered them.
+There were two questions that I personally was disappointed in how I answered them.
 I wish I had studied what went behind those two questions more before this past Thursday.
 Exams really stress me out, and I tend to blank when I get in front them, although I think the mistakes I made on this last exam were preventable with maybe just two more hours of coding what we reviewed with iterators the past week.